ivanpavlina/backup-engine-docker/README.md

 ---
 ## Custom engine

-To support new types of backups new engine can be defined in app/engines/*.sh script.
+To support new types of backups, new engine script can be defined in app/engines/*.sh script.

-Engine script should contain following header
+Engine script should contain following header:
 ```
 #!/bin/bash